-This should be specified if a field is known to contain lowercase Latin characters but may be displayed on a katakana display.
-It should not be specified if the field may contain valid katakana characters.
+This must be specified if a field is known to contain lowercase Latin characters but can be displayed on a katakana display.
+It must not be specified if the field can contain valid katakana characters.

 COLOR

 indicates the individual color, or the default color for the mapset (where applicable).